-Alexis Fritsch was born and raised in Sarasota Florida.
+Alexis Fritsch was raised in Sarasota Florida.
 In 2008, she graduated Cum Laude with a Bachelors Degree in Criminology, a minor in Anthropology and a concentration in Psychology from the University of Florida.
 Alexis went on to attend Law School at the University of Louisville Brandeis School and was the co-chair of the Lambda Law Caucus from 2011 to 2012 and graduated in 2012.

 She is a licensed member of the Kentucky bar as of 2013 and licensed to practice in the Federal Courts for the Western District of Kentucky.